The-AVR/AVR-2022/docs/content/flight-controller-setup-and-calibration/sensors/_index.md

 adding new components to the VRC drone or if flight becomes less stable.

 {{% alert title="Note" color="note" %}}
-Given Phase 2 of VRC will require additional autonomy components and peripherals, it is a good practice to understand the calibration process in detail.
+Given advanced assembly of your drone will require additional autonomy components and peripherals, it is a good practice to understand the calibration process in detail.
 {{% /alert %}}

 Click on **Sensors** in the navigation menu and let's walk